AndreuARP/inventario/replit.md

 - CSV file-based data storage for simplicity
 - Pandas integration for data manipulation and analysis
 - File I/O operations using Python's built-in libraries
-- FTP integration for remote file downloads and automatic updates
+- FTP and SFTP integration for remote file downloads and automatic updates
 - Session-based configuration storage for FTP credentials
 - Scheduled automatic FTP updates using background threads
 - Customizable update timing and frequency